telerik/fiddler-everywhere-docs/user-guide/live-traffic/autoresponder.md

 ### Unmatched Requests Passthrough

 The __Unmatched Requests Passthrough__ option controls what happens when a Session does not match any of the applied rules.
 When the checkbox is checked, the unmatched requests are sent to the server normally, without any interference from the AutoResponder.
-When the option is OFF (the checkbox is unchecked), Fiddler will generate a __404__ Not FOund response for any _unconditional_ requests that are not matching the applied rules.
+When the option is OFF (the checkbox is unchecked), Fiddler will generate a __404__ Not Found response for any _unconditional_ requests that are not matching the applied rules.

 ![Export rules](../../images/livetraffic/autoresponder/autoresponder-passthrough.png)